Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Key takeaways

-- Using a cardless ATM can be faster and can help protect you from card skimming devices.
+• Using a cardless ATM may be faster than using a card and can help protect you from card-skimming devices.

 Near-Field Communication (NFC)